greg-raven/Impeachment-Chronicles/_posts/2024-05-20-cohen-stole-from-trump.md

 ---

 - In short: Former Trump fixer Michael Cohen has admitted stealing money from the Trump Organization.

-- Prosecutors have rested their hush money case and turned proceedings over to the former US president's lawyers.
+- Prosecutors have rested their hush money case and turned proceedings over to the former U.S. president's lawyers.

 - What next: The defence plans to call to the stand a campaign finance expert, a lawyer and a paralegal.

-Donald Trump's hush money trial has entered its final stretch, with prosecutors resting their case and turning proceedings over to the former US president's lawyers.
+Donald Trump's hush money trial has entered its final stretch, with prosecutors resting their case and turning proceedings over to the former U.S. president's lawyers.

 The conclusion of New York prosecutors' case came after star witness Michael Cohen, Mr Trump's former fixer, returned to the stand on Monday.